 Sustainable jewelry brands that offer ethical gold

-The most well-known advocate of sustainable jewelry made of ethical gold is luxury manufactory Chopard.
-Since XNUMX, Chopard has been producing all of its watch and jewelry collections from 100% ethical gold.
+The most well-known advocate of ethical gold is luxury manufactory Chopard,, Since 2018, Chopard has been producing all of its 100% Ethical Gold watch and jewelry production.

-Capolavoro also offers great sustainable jewelry and creates its products exclusively from XNUMXnd Life-Cycle Gold.
-The gold comes from recycling processes of secondary material.
-Waste from the industrial processing of precious metals, e.g. for jewelry and watch production, as well as old gold, which was previously used to process coins and old jewelry, is used.
-By doing so, resources can be spared and reused.
-The result: beautiful, ethical and sustainable jewelry.
+Also offers great jewelry found Capolavoro, which creates its products exclusively from 2nd Life-Cycle Gold.
+The gold comes somites Recycling processes of Secondary material.
+So waste from the industrial processing of precious metals, z.
+B. for jewelry and watch production, as well as old gold, previously to jewelry or Coins was processed.
+This means that resources can be saved and reused.

 3. Lark & Berry

-At Lark & Berry, one does not only find fair gold, but also diamonds which are produced in the laboratory.
+Bei Lark & Berry Not only does one find fair gold, but all diamonds are also produced in the laboratory.
 For the production of laboratory diamonds, the natural cycle of diamond formation is mimicked.
-Cultured diamonds are thus XNUMX% real diamonds.
+Cultured diamonds are thus 100% real diamonds.
 With the naked eye or with the magnifying glass no difference can be determined.
-The quality corresponds to the highest purity, which only XNUMX% of the worldwide won diamonds meet.
+The quality corresponds to the highest purity, which only 2% of the worldwide won diamonds meet.